Izmargad/sugar-star-cansy/sugar-star-candy/content/post/messier-marathon.md

 The Messier objects are not evenly distributed throughout the sky.
 But astronomer Don Machholz worked out the observing order, or search sequence, based upon the commonly used **_Atlas of the Heavens_**, star atlas.
 I am not quite ready and it won't be possible until March / April 2021 to take part in the Messier Marathon and observe all 110 wonders in a single sitting.

-In the meanwhile, do enjoy the image I captured on SLOOH.
+In the meanwhile, do enjoy the images of nebulae I capture on SLOOH.

+PS: Did I mention Charles Messier became famous for the very thing he tried to avoid?
+In an effort to find comets he catalogued the foggy bits and bobs that we now know and love as the wonders in the Messier Catalog.